drewvlaz/virtual-assistant/README.md

 ## Building

-This project uses Gradle to handle build configuration.
-Be sure to have it installed on your system.
+This project uses [Gradle](https://gradle.org/) to handle build configuration and [JavaFX](https://openjfx.io/index.html) for the GUI.
-Also be sure to have javafx installed.
-Instructions can be found [here](https://openjfx.io/index.html).

 ### Linux, Mac, and Windows
 <!-- <p align="center">